PROGRAM GUIDE

 The best things in the world are free (like capturing the perfect panoramic photo of the Swiss Alps).
 Still, a little spending money can go a long way while you're abroad:

-• Mo' money, less problems: Budget $40 to $60 per day for pocket money.
+• Spending money: Budget $40 to $60 per day for pocket money.
 This will cover lunch each day, three dinners, souvenirs, and additional activities.
 If you’re an especially avid souvenir hunter, you’ll want to give yourself more wiggle room—financially and in your suitcase.

 Traveler tip: Switzerland is notoriously expensive compared to other parts of Europe.
 Try to get your souvenir shopping out of the way in Munich or Venice if you are traveling on a budget!